Astros have yet to lose at home this October -- will they ever?

 All it took was one big inning to change the dynamic.
 Yuli Gurriel homered into the Crawford boxes to put Houston up 1-0 in the second, and the Astros went double, walk, single, single, lineout, sacrifice fly and a double to score four times and drive Darvish from the game after just 1 2/3 innings.
 It was a virtual exit-velocity extravaganza.

-"Two things stood out to me,'' said manager A.J.
-Hinch. "[Darvish] had a hard time landing his slider, so we didn't chase.
+"Two things stood out to me,'' manager A.J.
+Hinch said. "[Darvish] had a hard time landing his slider, so we didn't chase.
 He couldn't really get it for a strike.
 It was backing up on him.
 It was all over the place.
 So when you can essentially disregard a pitch, that will go advantage to the hitter.

 "And I think once we had some hitter counts, we put some pretty good swings on some pitches.
 We hit his fastball, which was really good.''